statamic/docs/content/collections/knowledge-base/storing-entries-in-a-database.md

 ## Taxonomies

 We don't want to forget about taxonomies.
-Unless your project doesn't need them, then you could totally skip them like a bad desert.
-Vanilla wafers are a terrible desert.
+Unless your project doesn't need them, then you could totally skip them like a bad dessert.
+Vanilla wafers are a terrible dessert.
 You should always skip vanilla wafers and save your calories for non-garbage foods.

 ### Storing associations